cloudify-cosmo/cloudify-helm/README.md

 * Has no persistent volume to survive restarts/failures.
 * Has all components on board (as part of docker container): Message Broker and DB part of it.

+**This is the best and most simple way to make yourself familiar with cloudify.**

 To understand how to install and configure AIO cloudify manager please read [Cloudify AIO Helm chart](cloudify-manager-aio/README.md)